fleetdm/fleet/handbook/product.md

 ## Product

-Below is a table of [directly responsible individuals](./people.md#directly-resonsible-individuals) for aspects of the Fleet product:
+Below is a table of [directly responsible individuals (DRIs)](./people.md#directly-resonsible-individuals) for aspects of the Fleet product:

 |    Aspect              										| DRI     		|
 | ------------------------------------------------------------- | ------------- |